-12.14.1 Practical decisions about imputations
+14.3.1 Practical decisions about imputations

 Handling item nonresponse in a cross-national, multi-disciplinary and longitudinal survey like SHARE is a challenging task that involves many different decisions that have to be balanced against each other.
-For this reason, we find it important to inform data users of the key steps that were necessary to implement the imputation model and the rational driving the construction of harmonized imputations for all regular waves of the SHARE panel.
+For this reason, we find it important to inform data users of the key steps that were necessary to implement the imputation model and the rational driving the construction of harmonised imputations for all regular waves of SHARE.